 When we acknowledge our human frailty, we can then be on the lookout for our inevitable mistakes and immediately correct them.

 2) Learn the law.
 Study the Torah’s guidelines for interpersonal behavior.
 One resource is Rabbi Yitzchok Silver’s fascinating book, The Code of Jewish Conduct: The laws of interpersonal relationships.
-(You can subscribe to a free daily email version of this book at http://jvalues.ohrsites.com/subscribe.php.)
+In addition, Rabbi Silver recently authored, Money in Halachah: A Comprehensive Guide to Business and Domestic Money-related Halachos.

-Another comprehensive work which complements Rabbi Silver’s book is Halachos of Other Peoples’ Money by Rabbi Yisroel Pinchos Bodner.
+Another important work on monetary laws is Halachos of Other Peoples’ Money by Rabbi Yisroel Pinchos Bodner.
 The title is telling; a common error which leads many to violate the prohibition of stealing is the assumption that “I’m not a thief; the money in question is mine.”
 When discussing a situation with a knowledgeable rabbi we may discover, in more scenarios than we expect, that God says, “The money in question is not yours, it is other peoples’ money.”

 Motivate yourself: Asking someone for forgiveness requires sufficient motivation.
-To start, realize that God does not overlook the harm done to one of His children; if we do not right the wrong we have committed, we will receive our comeuppance.
+To start, realize that God does not overlook the harm done to one of His children; if we do not do our best to right the wrongs we have committed, those sins will come back to haunt us.

-Make a list of those whom you’ve harmed: Consider friends, family members, neighbors, fellow congregants, business associates, former classmates, individuals with whom you are not on good terms and those with whom you have had a conflict.
-Even when we were right, frequently, we may have needlessly hurt other people.
-Consult with your rabbi if you are unsure about the need to apologize to someone or if you think it will make matters worse.
+Make a list of those whom you have harmed: Consider family members, friends, neighbors, fellow congregants, business associates, former classmates, individuals with whom you are not on good terms and those with whom you have had a conflict in the past.
+(Even when we were right, frequently, we may have needlessly hurt other people.)
+Consult with your rabbi if you are unsure about the need to apologize to someone or if you think it will only make matters worse.

-Commit to approaching the person: Once you have compiled your list, choose the person you think will be easiest to make amends with and pick a date on which you commit to call, write, or ask for forgiveness.
-Alternatively, if you are feeling courageous, you may want to approach first the person you hurt most.
-Pace yourself, focusing on one or more people each week, until you have cleared your slate.
+Commit to approaching the person: Once you have compiled your list, choose the person you think will be easiest to make amends with and pick a date on which you commit to call, write, or approach them.
+Focus on one or more people each week, until you have cleared your slate.

 During the exchange: When you ask for forgiveness, be sincere and to the point.
 Acknowledge what you did and that it was wrong.
 Do not give excuses or minimize what happened.
 Express regret and make amends, when applicable.
 Use phrases such as: “I’m sorry,” “I apologize,” “Please forgive me,” or, “Do you forgive me?”
 Most of the time, people will graciously forgive us if we show sincere regret and a desire to make things right.